ashie404/JavaDungeons/README.md

 ### Texture Rights

 Most textures are ripped from Minecraft: Dungeons.
 All rights go to the MC: Dungeons team.
 Some have to be composited together manually by me due to how they handle texturing and materials in Dungeons, and there are a few textures that I've partially handcrafted based on what I've seen in the game because I can't find a texture file or material definition for it.
+All models are either based off model definitions from the game, or estimated from what they look like in the game.

 ### Naming of blocks